Olexandr43/PvZ-JS-2.0/README.md

 *   **Shovel Functionality:** Players can now remove misplaced or unwanted plants using a Shovel (`⛏️`).
 This is selectable from the plant bar in-game.
 *   **Victory Condition:** There is a final wave (Wave 20), and defeating all zombies in that wave now triggers a **Victory sequence**, complete with a collectible trophy (`🏆`) and a victory screen.
 *   **Debug/Sandbox Mode:** A hidden zombie spawner has been added, which can be toggled with the 'Z' key.
 This allows players to manually spawn any type of zombie on any tile for testing or fun.
+*   **Custom Dialog System:** Replaces browser alerts/confirms with themed modals for a smoother UX.

 ---